LCM1999/ParticleIsosurface/Readme.md

     $\qquad$ 7. .obj files and record files will be output to the directory where the controlData.json is located.
     $\qquad$ 8.
 In the terminal, enter the following command:
     $\qquad$ $\qquad$     ./Isosurface_smiplify.exe [Path to controlData.json]
+    $\qquad$ 9.
+If you got "METIS ERROR, USE DEFAULT SINGLE THREAD" during a run, that is because the parallelization modification of Mesh Generate phase has not been completed, you will end up with normal results.